|

 list.
 The phone works either as a speakerphone or with a headset.

+You can’t hold it up to your ear easily.
 Data access costs 10 to 40 cents per minute, although the company

 does offer an unlimited access plan for $99.99.
 Data use in one